rene-d/test-protobuf/README.md

 [CMake](http://cmake.org) ready-to-use modules to add protobuf and protobuf-c to your projects.

 ## TODO
-Add cross compilation to the protobuf cmake module.
+Add cross compilation to the CMake module.